NSWPlanning/data-verification-tool/README.md

     git push production

-It's possible to restart the application servers manually as follows:
+It's possible to restart the application servers manually at Anchor.
+See config/hooks/start and config/hooks/stop for the complete process.
+Those hooks assume a current directory of the app root.

+The core commands are:
     # Other commands include 'start', 'stop' and 'log'
     sudo /usr/local/bin/allah restart housingcode_unicorn
     sudo /usr/local/bin/allah restart housingcode_qc